 How do doctors test for H. pylori?

-The easiest way is a blood test.
-This is useful for finding out whether a person has H pylori but the test stays positive even if the H pylori has been treated and got rid of.
-This means that it cannot tell us whether a course of treatment has cleared the infection.
+The easiest way to test for H.pylori is through a blood test.
+This is useful for finding out whether a person has H. pylori but the test stays positive even if a previous H. pylori infection has been treated and got rid of.
+This means that it cannot tell us whether a course of treatment has cleared the infection .

-Another simple technique of looking for H pylori involves a breath test.
+Another simple technique of looking for H. pylori involves a breath test.
 For this you are given a drink containing a substance called urea.
-Whether or not H pylori is present in the stomach can be detected by collecting a sample of your breath a short time afier taking the drink.
+Whether or not H. pylori is present in the stomach can be detected by collecting a sample of your breath a short time after drinking the drink.
 This test is used to find out whether treatment has been successful although it needs to be done at least one month after the course of treatment has finished.
-Stool antigen tests for H pylori are now widely used.
-These involve analyzing a small portion of stool for H pylori antigens.
+Stool antigen tests for H. pylori are now widely used and are as accurate as breath tests.
+These involve analyzing a small portion of stool for H. pylori proteins, and can be used to confirm that infection has been cleared after treatment .

 How can H. pylori be treated and what are the chances of success?

 Treatment for H. pylori is now simple and successful at the first attempt in most people.
-It consists of a one week course of three different tablets, two of which are antibiotics and the third is a tablet to cut down the amount of acid in your stomach.
+It consists of a one-week course of three different tablets, two of which are antibiotics and the third is a tablet to cut down the amount of acid in your stomach [9,10].
 These are all taken together twice a day.
-Your doctor will ask you whether you are allergic to any particular antibiotics before treatment is started.
+Your doctor will ask you whether you are allergic to any particular antibiotics before treatment is started, and if so, an alternative, equally successful treatment can be given.

 Do doctors generally agree on when to treat Helicobacter pylori?